 • Applicants accepted until August 31st, or until all positions have been filled.

-• Please submit History Connector Application and Background check (see History Connector links below) by mail to:
+• Please submit History Connector Application (see History Connector links above) by mail to:

 P.O.
 Box 11766

 • Attend historic content & museum techniques training